JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 "Are you sure you want to buy this app?
 You'll need to set up a supported controller (Oculus Touch) before you can use the app you're purchasing."

-This is normal since we will not be using Oculus controllers.
+This is fine since we will not be using Oculus controllers.
 Go ahead and click Continue to complete your purchase.

 2. Start SteamVR and put on the headset.